What's the difference between object

 Which one should you use?

-When writing a generic function, you usually want to use the object
+When writing functions taking objects, you usually want to use the object

 type.
 For example, consider the following merge